 Congenital Anomalies Treatment Market Outlook:

-Congenital Anomalies Treatment Market size was valued at USD 166 million in 2024, is projected to garner a revenue of USD 375 million by the end of 2037, expanding at a CAGR of 6.5% from 2025 to 2037.
-In 2025, the industry size of congenital anomalies treatment is estimated at USD 177 million.
+Congenital Anomalies Treatment Market size is valued at USD 179.5 million in 2025 and is projected to reach USD 283.2 million by the end of 2035, rising at a CAGR of 5.2% during the forecast period, i.e., 2026‑2035.
+In 2026, the industry size of congenital anomalies treatment is estimated at USD 188.8 million.

-PPI Commodity Indexes in Healthcare And Their Relative Importance As Of December 2022
+PPI Commodity Indexes in Healthcare and Their Relative Importance as of December 2022

 Index title